Stewards of God's Grace

 Each fall, St. Paul’s asks every parishioner to make a financial commitment to support the ongoing ministries of church during the coming year.
 If you are new to the church or about to make your first-ever pledge, we hope these questions and answers will be helpful.

-What is a pledge?
+What is a pledging?

 How much should I pledge?

 Your pledge is a personal decision between God, you and your family.
 It should be grounded in your faith, love and commitment to God’s work through St. Paul’s.
-It requires reflection, prayer and priority.
+It requires reflection, prayer, and priority.

 Is my pledge confidential?